WANGAR1/My-World-Clock/README.md

 3. Put in your city of choice.
 4. Click the button at the end and get your information about the time.

+#Inase of this error message

+(Error: Failed to fetch)

+when using the live link try cloning the repository.

 # LICENSE

 It is licensed by "BSD 2-Clause License"